- About us

 CARA require that approved adoptive parents must be registered on line with them and IAC is able to register prospective adoptive parents and support them through the waiting period.
 CARA will then review the application and once accepted onto the waiting list two children’s files will be shared with the prospective adoptive parents via IAC.
 Once in country IAC is able to support prospective adopters through the India process through regular contact with the institution where the child is living.

 In line with many countries overseas India has many children living in institutions who would benefit from family life.
-As a Hague Convention country children are placed within families living in India (domestic adopters) as a first option but non- resident Indians living overseas are treated on a par with domestic adopters.
-Those holding Overseas Citizenship of India status or who are Foreigners may also apply.
+As a Hague Convention country children are placed within families living in India (domestic adopters) as a first option.
+CARA regulations state that non- resident Indians living overseas are treated on a par with domestic adopters, and that those holding Overseas Citizenship of India status or who are Foreigners may also apply.
 However, all prospective adopters of any status who are resident in the UK must progress their adoption applications through the Hague procedures.
 Thus far IAC has not become aware of any differences in the way NRI cases are processed compared to adopters with other statuses.

 IAC would therefore encourage prospective adoptive parents to be flexible as far as possible regarding the age range of the child/ren they would be willing to consider as many children needing homes are not babies but toddlers or older.